pau1ie/Booklet/documents/user/usage.rst

 .. image:: ../_static/basic_ui.png

-Select PDF file to modulate
+Select PDF file to manipulate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: ../_static/select_file001.png

-Click the grey button with :code:`...` notation on the right of the input box to choose a manuscript.
+Click the grey button with :code:`...` notation on the right of the input box to choose a PDF to work on.
+This will be called the manuscript.
-Otherwise, you can type the file path directly to the input box including the file name, but it is not recommended.
+Otherwise, the file path can be typed directly into the input box, but this may be more error prone.

 .. image:: ../_static/select_file002.png

 In this example, we chose :code:`test.pdf` file.
 HornPenguin Booklet automatically detects meta data, title, authors, and pages, of the given pdf files.
-In CUI mode, just type the path of the selected pdf file.

 Basic Settings
 ^^^^^^^^^^^^^^^^